killercup/materialx/notes/bevy-assets.md

 Assets are identified by a URI, usually a filesystem path.
 It might include a fragment to specify a sub-asset within a file.

+For MaterialX assets, we'll use the label (fragment) to address a specific material.

 ## Loading Assets

 Loading assets is done asynchronously,